Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 attempt to achieve parity with DoT from a privacy perspective at the cost of using no identifiable HTTP headers, there might be others that provide feature rich data flows where the low-level origin of the DNS query is easily identifiable.
-Some implementations have, in fact, chosen restrict the use of the 'User-Agent' header so that resolver operators cannot identify the specific application that is originating the DNS queries.
+Some implementations have, in fact, chosen to restrict the use of the 'User-Agent' header so that resolver operators cannot identify the specific application that is originating the DNS queries.